Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 The 3 types of XSS attacks are :
 - Stored and Persistent : get the malicious code saved in the DB by the web server
 - Reflected : malicious code executed when the victim clicks on a link on the site
-- DOM-based : exploit the victim's web browser
+- DOM-based : exploit the victim's web browser, using in the script functions like `document.write` or `document.cookie`

+XSS allows the attacker to run custom JS code in the victim's browser by pretending it comes from the trusted website.
+It is a delivery mechanism used to steal the victim's data, intercept the communication or install malware on his system.

-#### XSRF (Cross-Site Request Forgery)
+#### XSRF or CSRF (Cross-Site Request Forgery)

 Unlike XSS, XSRF exploits the trust that the web server has in his user.
 The attacker forces a user to execute actions on the website for which he is already authenticated.
 This is done by making the user click on a URL to that site, so his session cookie will be attached to the request.

-XSRF can be avoided by using XSRF tokens in the HTML templates.
+XSRF can be avoided by using anti-XSRF tokens in the HTML templates.
 The token is sent with each request and validated on receive, so the forged URL would not have it.